Choisinyi/Business_KPIs_analysis_Tableau/README.md

 Findings:

-- We can see that that there are 4 employees left in Feb, the retention rate is low
+- There are 4 employees left in Feb, the retention rate is low
+-
-- Thus, the HR team hire people internally in order to improve the retention rate in March.
+Advice: HR team can hire people internally in order to improve the retention rate in March in order to improve the retention rate

 ## Marketing KPIs: